Curtis Shake: Early years

 Shake established a law practice in Bicknell, Indiana, following his graduation from law school in 1910.
 After six years in Bicknell, where Shake served as city attorney and as Knox County's deputy prosecuting attorney, he moved his family and law practice to Vincennes in 1916 and formed a law partnership with Joseph W. Kimmel.
 While living in Vincennes, Shake also held positions as city attorney, U.S. commissioner for the southern Indiana judicial district, and Knox County attorney.

-In 1926 Shake was elected as a Democrat to represent Knox and Daviess Counties in the Indiana Senate.
+In 1926 Shake was elected as a Democrat to represent Knox and Daviess counties in the Indiana Senate.
 Shake was an active state senator who coauthored the Lindley-Shake-Johnson law that reduced tax assessments on Indiana farmland.

 In 1928 Shake became the Democratic Party's nominee for Indiana Attorney General, but lost the race.
 A week before the election, John Rabb Emison, a Vincennes lawyer, announced at a Republican Party gathering in Indianapolis that Shake was a former member of the Ku Klux Klan.
 Emison asserted that Shake had joined Knox County Klan Number 75 on September 30, 1924, and produced a membership book to support the claim.
 Emison also proclaimed that the Klan had provided Shake with support during his campaign for the Indiana Senate in 1926, but Shake had discontinued paying his membership dues when the Klan organization became unpopular.

 It is not known with certainty whether or not Shake was a Klan member.
 Shake never fully denied Klan membership in his speeches, but he did label the claims "insinuations and false charges."
 Newspapers of the time did not report that he refuted Emison's claims.
-Shake blamed his loss on New York governor Al Smith's nomination in the U.S. presidential election of 1928.
+Shake blamed his loss on New York Governor Al Smith's nomination in the U.S. presidential election of 1928.
 Nearly the entire Indiana Democratic slate of candidates, including Shake, were defeated in the elections that year.

 After his defeat in the race for Indiana attorney general, Shake continued to practice law in Vincennes for the next ten years.
 His primary client was the Baltimore and Ohio Railroad.
 Shake represented the railroad in litigation within a four-county area of southern Indiana.
-Known as an skilled orator, Shake also delivered speeches in support of Democratic causes and wrote books about Vincennes.
+Known as a skilled orator, Shake also delivered speeches in support of Democratic causes and wrote books about Vincennes.